Elias-Ladenburger/Productivity-Extension/README.md

     - requesting payment to visit one of the distracting websites during work-time
     - rewards for staying on productive websites
     - integration with other services to track "productivity points"
+- Chatbots: hold yourself accountable by talking to us via chat